tgbot-collection/archiver/README.md

 Optionally, you can use AI mode to get a more accurate screenshot.

-The AI functionality is powered by [Gemini](https://ai.google.dev/).
+The AI functionality is powered by [OpenAI Burn.Hair](https://burn.hair/).

 # screenshots